Resource Governance and Concurrency¶

 }

-// Register adaptive policy
+// Register the adaptive policy so it is consulted during execution.

 graph.AddMetadata(nameof(ICostPolicy), new AdaptiveCostPolicy());